Help us grow — star us on GitHubGitHub stars

 Overview

 LinkedRecords provides powerful query capabilities using special predicates and operators.
-This guide covers advanced querying techniques for filtering and finding attributes.
+This guide covers advanced querying techniques for filtering and finding records.

 Basic Query Structure